kliyer-ai/CFM2/README.md

 ### conntectionist.py
 * init_val: see slides; two values are possible
 * threshold: see slides; two values are possible; refers to 'min change'

+### Misc
+* The believe network has continuous weight.
+However, the neural network has fixed weight (either excitatory or inhibitory).
+So, naturally, information gets lost which might explain the poor performance.